What does a low-carb expert look like now?

 Teicholz claims that the American people have been eating a “low-fat, near vegetarian diet for the last half-century” is absurd.
 Beef consumption may have reduced 20% but all meats have risen 10% and poultry 89%.

-33% of calories from fat is NOT a low-fat diet and Americans are eating 25% more calories over the last 50 years.
+33% of calories from fat is NOT a low-fat diet.
+Over the last 50 years, Americans are consuming 25% more calories.

 William Davis is a cardiologist and author of Wheat Belly.
 According to Davis, “it becomes clear that grains have always been a problematic calorie source, with problems amplified by changes introduced by genetics manipulations and agribusiness.
 Cutting-edge research, for example, has revealed that consumption of modern wheat is the first step in triggering autoimmune diseases such as type 1 diabetes, rheumatoid arthritis, and multiple sclerosis.
 As powerful as wheat elimination — or even better, all grains — can be, there is more to address as part of an effort to establish ideal health.”